Books Authored by PDI

 One of the goals of the PDI has been to systematically describe the treatment we have developed for borderline patients.
 The following books explain our understanding of borderline personality and how to treat it.

 - Psychotherapy for Borderline Personality: Focusing on Object Relations is an essential book describing an approach to the treatment of borderline personality disorders.
-NEW EDITION, 2006
+2006 Edition.

 - Personality Disorders in Children and Adolescents focuses on research, findings and clinical experience.